autepos/discount/readme.md

     - Fixed amount
     - BOGO / Buy N get M free / Buy N for the Price of M
     - Buy N at a price
-- Discount stacking: multiple discounts can be applied to a single item.
+- Discount stacking: any type/multiple discounts can be applied to a single/multiple items.
+Zero limitation.
 - Restricting discounts:
     - to specific items
     - to specific user/order